Yesterday was the Spring Equinox (2014). My friend and I

 acceptable at sea, but seems rather unsatisfactory for observations

 from the beach, which is a perfectly stable platform.
-We did

 not enter all corrections, however, I think the most likely explanation